How to Choose the Best Sunscreen for Your Skin Type

 • Lightweight, breathable textures

-• Ingredients like niacinamide or green tea (which reduce inflammation)
+• Ingredients like niacinamide or green tea (which help calm the skin)

 Avoid: